e-j-w/C2/README.md

 Use `make` to compile.
 Tested using g++ and GNU make on CentOS 7.

+## Usage

+Run the code without any arguments to see a listing and description of available parameters.

 ## Credits

 The cross-section calculations follow the formalism of K. Alder, A. Bohr, T. Huus, B. Mottelson, and A. Winther, Rev. Mod.
 Phys.
 28 (1956) 432.